When Your Dishwasher Is Not Draining

-The drain hose is a small plastic or rubber tube (about 1 inch in diameter) that runs from the underside of the dishwasher and up through the cabinet(s) and connects to an air gap device (see below) to the garbage disposer or directly to the sink drain line.
+The drain hose is a small plastic or rubber tube (about 1 inch in diameter) that runs from the underside of the dishwasher and up through the cabinet(s) and then connects to an air gap device (see below) to the garbage disposer or directly to the sink drain line.
 Visually inspect the hose to check for kinks or pinched areas.
-Note: If you've run the tests explained below and still suspect a blocked hose, you can remove the hose from the dishwasher (it's connected to the pump assembly, behind the kickplate under the dishwasher door) and clean or replace the hose.
+NOTE: If you've run the tests explained below and still suspect a blocked hose, you can remove the hose from the dishwasher (it's connected to the pump assembly, behind the kickplate under the dishwasher door) and clean or replace the hose.

 If you have an air gap installed on the little shelf at the back of your sink, remove the air gap's cover to check for blockage inside the device; that could be why your dishwasher is not draining.
 Also remove the ends of the drain hoses from the air gap nipples below the sink (one is the dishwasher drain hose; the other connects the air gap to the disposer or sink drain).
 Clean the hose ends if they are blocked.